abretaud/python-apollo/README.rst

         public=False
     )

-    # Give webapollo a second to process the uploaded organism.
+    # Give Apollo a second to process the uploaded organism.
     time.sleep(1)

     # Then add yourself to permission list